Jujube: The Many Benefits Of This Sleep-Promoting Fruit

 Megan Fahey, MS, RD, CDN is a Registered Dietitian, Functional Medicine Nutritionist and Registered Yoga Teacher.
 She holds her Masters of Science in Nutrition and Dietetics from Bastyr University, where she was trained to artfully blend eastern and western healing modalities.

 You've probably been downing plenty of salmon, berries, and green smoothies in the name of good health.
-Maybe even a couple of adaptogenic herbs and mushrooms for good measure.
+Maybe even taking a supplement or two for good measure.
 But there's a funky-sounding fruit that may deserve a place in your wellness repertoire that you've probably never heard of: jujube fruit (Ziziphus jujuba), aka jujube date, red date, or Chinese date.

 What are jujube fruits, dates, and trees?